 Two main headings cover insolvency processes used to aid struggling companies.

 - Business Recovery;

 - Business Rescue.

 The ailing company will need to explore then if additional funding may help.
 The disposal of non-essential company assets to raise working capital.
-However, directors need to tread carefully then.
+However, directors need to tread carefully.

 Insolvency procedures exist to allow such operations.
-They do, though, therefore, require a Licensed Insolvency Practitioner to be appointed.
+They do however require a licensed Insolvency Practitioner to be appointed.
 They include:

 HBG Advisory offers options to rescue or recover your business.

 Renegotiating existing company debt with a Company Rescue

 Therefore, a Company Voluntary Arrangement remains used to aid companies encountering a brief difficulty, and which will revert to trade their way out of potential additional problems, once the current debts remain renegotiated.